Skip to main content

 🔍 What Are LSMs?

 LSMs are built-in security frameworks in the Linux kernel that give you fine-grained control over what applications can access.
-Think of them as an extra layer of defense closest to the application core.
+Think of them as an extra layer of defence closest to the application core.

 ⚙️ Why Use LSMs?

-Using Linux Security Modules (LSMs) to lock down a containerized workload adds a crucial layer of defense by enforcing strict, kernel-level access controls.
+Using Linux Security Modules (LSMs) to lock down a containerised workload adds a crucial layer of defence by enforcing strict, kernel-level access controls.
 Containers share the host kernel, so a compromised container can pose a risk to the entire system.
-LSMs like AppArmor or SELinux let you define precisely what a containerized process can access.
+LSMs like AppArmor or SELinux let you define precisely what a containerised process can access.
 Reducing the blast radius of a breach and helping enforce the principle of least privilege.

 🚀 Spotlight on AppArmor